elihall123/homebridge-SimpliSafePlatform/README.md

 ![Controlling alarm system](/screenshots/452C5BBE-2D92-4F19-A72F-232E3BA4AB5E.png?raw=true "Controlling the alarm system.")
 ![System Sensors](/screenshots/E185B5D0-747D-4E25-B57A-7792E6E0295B.png?raw=true "Example of system sensors.")
 ## Notes
-- The "night" toggle in the iOS 10 Home App UI sets the alarm state to "home" in SimpliSafe.
-This is due to SimpliSafe not having a dedicated "night" mode.
 - Usage of this plugin requires the extra $10/month online monitoring plan, since that enables the required API endpoints to control the alarm remotely.
 - Removed the ability for Cellular Versions.
 The system has a Voice Prompt that is unable to be turned off.